Statement introduced in Junos OS Release 11.1 for the QFX Series.

 low—Scheduler has low priority.

-high—Scheduler has high priority (QFX10000 Series switches only)
+medium-low—Scheduler has medium-low priority.
+(QFX10000 Series switches only)

 strict-high—Scheduler has strict high priority.
 On QFX5100, EX4600, QFX3500, and QFX3600 switches, and on QFabric systems, you can configure only one queue as a strict-high priority queue.
 On QFX10000 switches, you can configure as many strict-high priority queues as you want.
 However, because strict-high priority traffic takes precedence over all other traffic, too much strict-high priority traffic can starve the other output queues.